During the programme

 LinkUP is a dedicated team organising a wide range of social activities for their fellow CB students: trips abroad, arts and music festivals, educational events and regular parties, as well as the introduction camp.

-From day one, you are allocated a personal study career coach (SCC), who supports you during your time with us.
-Your SCC helps you with all study-related issues, from time management to study methods and career planning, your professional profile and personal brand.
+From day one, you are allocated a personal Academic Advisor, who supports you during your time with us.
+Your Academic Advisor helps you with all study-related issues, from time management to study methods and career planning, your professional profile and personal brand.

 You will have about 15 hours of lesson time per week, and will spend about 25 hours on group work and individual study.
 Our teaching methods vary depending on the module, but the focus is always on student participation.
 You build up your own professional experience through workshops, incubators, assignments for companies, games, e-learning and labs.
 We think reflection, self-evaluation and critical thinking are as important as hands-on skills.